brson/wasm-opt-rs/notes.md

 This is the first big obstacle we've run into, and it's going to take a number of hours to resolve.

-### Unicode paths don't work on Windows.

-We don't know why yet,
-but when we use paths with extended unicode characters Binaryen fails to open them on Windows.
-We are currently encoding those paths as UTF-8 before passing them to Binaryen.
-Perhaps UCS-16 is expected,
-or perhaps we need to pass different compiler flags to configure MSVC's standard library, or perhaps Binaryen is broken in this case.

-This is the second big obstacle we've run into.

-TODO